-- What is the current and projected future extent of human activities (including science, science support, tourism, bioprospecting, and fisheries)? - What are the primary risks related to these human activities? - What are the synergistic and cumulative impacts of human activities combined with other change drivers? - How can risks and impacts be mitigated?
+- What is the current and projected future extent of human activities (including science, science support, tourism, bioprospecting, and fisheries)? - What are the primary risks related to these human activities? - What are the synergistic and cumulative impacts of human activities combined with other change drivers (including climate change)? - How can risks and impacts be mitigated?

-Research Theme 2 will require monitoring to establish baselines (in conjunction with R1) and measure change, forecasting and projecting risks and impacts through a range of quantitative techniques (including ecosystem assessments, models and conservation planning tools), evidence-based research on interacting biophysical and social factors to develop sustainable approaches to managing human activities in Antarctica (including the concept of ecosystem services) and engaging with a range of stakeholders to develop practical mitigation strategies and mechanisms.
+Research Theme 2 will require monitoring to measure change in established and emerging baselines (in conjunction with R1) and clarify the relationship of this change to key stressors including emerging and increasing infrastructure, human visitation, climate change and nonnative species.
+Ant-ICON will facilitate the development of new bespoke monitoring programs, and will faciliate research to inform and assist existing monitoring programs, including those for Marine Protected Areas.
+Results of monitoring will be combined with forecasting and projecting risks and impacts through a range of quantitative techniques (including ecosystem assessments, environmental impact assessments, functional response models) and conservation planning tools (such as the implementation of Systematic Conservation Planning frameworks).
+Through Theme 2 Ant-ICON will coordinate evidence-based research on interacting biophysical and social factors to develop sustainable approaches to managing human activities in Antarctica (including the concept of ecosystem services) and engage with a range of stakeholdersto develop practical mitigation strategies and mechanisms.